 Tuition in Advance

-Prior to that, I did have problems with parents submitting payments on a Monday due day and I even had one family who routinely would wait until the absolute cut-off day (Wednesday) before submitting tuition every week.
+Prior to that, I did have problems with parents not submitting payments on the Monday due day and I even had one family who routinely would wait until the absolute cut-off day (Wednesday) before submitting tuition every week.
+I said every week!

 The legal advisor encouraged me to change when the tuition payments were due.
 She suggested that I move it to the Friday prior to the coming week, stating that most people are paid on Friday so making payment on that day made practical sense.